-BANQUET PRIVILEGES
+• BANQUET PRIVILEGES

 A senior student may invite a GLAA alumni guest to a banquet.
 The senior must submit a request to the Administrative Committee for approval, and the student is responsible for meal and activity costs.
+The senior student and guest must sign an agreement to adhere to the school policies.

-BICYCLES & LONGBOARDS
+• BICYCLES & LONGBOARDS